softwaremagico/KendoTournamentManager/docker/README.md

   ssl_trusted_certificate /etc/letsencrypt/live/MACHINE_DOMAIN/chain.pem;
 ```

-Next thing to do, is enabling http to https redirection, uncommenting these lines:
+Next thing to do, is enabling http to https redirection, uncommenting these lines (that are commented if you are
+deploying certificates using a docker container, as described above):

 ```
   # Configure http to redirect to https;
   location / {